kawitt/growth-media-tech-project/content/growth-media-technology-project/_index.md

 All pages include navigation links at the bottom.
 Feel free to use the menu links on the left side if you get lost or want to jump around.

+Light and dark themes can be toggled by clicking the moon icon in the top right corner of the page.

 {{% callout note %}}
 Each task is divided into subtasks with, admittedly, exhaustive explanations.
 If you really want to save time, use the left menu to jump straight to the `Final Solution` for each task.
 Then drill down into the subtasks for detailed explanations if needed.
 {{% /callout %}}